-- The Chief Credit Officer, as a member of the "First Line of Defense", manages our credit, collection and fraud strategy implementation teams.
-The Chief Credit Officer is responsible for delivering credit management strategies that drive portfolio performance outcomes that align with the Risk Appetite Statement as well as the Strategic Plan. - The Chief Credit Risk Officer, as a member of the "Second Line of Defense", is responsible for overseeing the activities of the "First Line of Defense" team under the leadership of the Chief Credit Officer in order to confirm that they are consistently complying with the Risk Appetite Statement and all applicable credit risk related policies.
+- The Chief Credit & Capital Management Officer, as a member of the "First Line of Defense", manages our credit and fraud strategy implementation, capital management, and reserves and loss forecasting teams.
+The Chief Credit & Capital Management Officer is responsible for delivering credit management, capital management and loss reserve strategies that drive portfolio performance outcomes that align with the Risk Appetite Statement as well as the Strategic Plan. - The Chief Credit Risk Officer, as a member of the "Second Line of Defense", is responsible for overseeing the activities of the "First Line of Defense" team under the leadership of the Chief Credit & Capital Management Officer in order to confirm that they are consistently complying with the Risk Appetite Statement and all applicable credit risk related policies.

-For further information related to credit risk management and practices, accounting policies and current exposures as reported under U.S. GAAP refer to the 2015 Form 10-K. See Appendix A for specific references.
+For further information related to credit risk management and practices, accounting policies and current exposures as reported under U.S. GAAP refer to the 2016 Form 10-K. See Appendix A for specific references.